holgerroth/NVFlare/examples/advanced/lr-newton-raphson/README.md

 argument:
 - One is using `sklearn.LogisticRegression` with `newton-cholesky` solver
-- the other one is manually implemented using the theoretical update formulas described above.
+- The other one is manually implemented using the theoretical update formulas described above.

 Both implementations were tested to converge in 4 iterations and to